Emergent probability fluxes in confined microbial navigation: Nonequilibrium flux in circular compartment

 \section{Nonequilibrium flux in circular compartment}

-In Fig.\ref{fig:nonequilibrium_flux_circ} the nonequilibrium fluxes computed from Brownian dynamics simulations of an asymmetric dumbbell (see Eqs.~\eqref{eq:pos_eom}-\eqref{eq:orien_eom}) inside a circular can be seen.
+Figure~\ref{fig:nonequilibrium_flux_circ} shows the nonequilibrium fluxes computed from Brownian dynamics simulations of an asymmetric dumbbell (see Eqs.~5-7) inside a circular compartment.
 We do not find any directed fluxes inside the circular chamber.
-This results from the fact the underlying equations of motion are symmetric in the polar angle. \footnote{The effect of activity and the corresponding nonequilibrium fluxes in circular chambers can be observed by considering the phase space spanned the radial position and the orientation of the active particle.} However, in elliptical chambers the equations of motion are not symmetric in the polar angle.
+This results from the fact that the underlying equations of motion are symmetric in the polar angle (The effect of activity and the corresponding nonequilibrium fluxes in circular chambers can be observed by considering the phase space spanned the radial position and the orientation of the active particle.).
+However, in elliptical chambers the equations of motion are not symmetric in the polar angle.